smriti192002/Airline_Referral_Prediction/README.md

 case 2: If airline company is using this to somewhere to attract customer and trying to show the happy customers then recall is important.

-We can consider case 1 here and considering all the models are nearly same only and if timing of execution is not a concern then we can go for gradient boost or else we can pick up Loogistic regression or Decision Tree
+We can consider case 1 here and considering all the models are nearly same only and if timing of execution is not a concern then we can go for gradient boost or else we can pick up Loogistic regression or Decision Tree.